-Last week's economic reports included readings on retail sales, inflation and construction spending.
-New home sales Consumer sentiment readings were posted along with weekly readings on mortgage rates and first-time jobless claims.
+Last week's economic reports included readings on public and private sector jobs, the national unemployment rate and weekly readings on mortgage rates and new unemployment claims.

 Chimneys are as old as homes themselves.
 Yet, when it comes to chores, cleaning the chimney is one of the most neglected tasks.
 While people often think about yard work and housework, they often forget to clean the chimney.

 Did you realize that only around 17 percent of the homes in the United States have a security system?
 Leaving your residence unprotected can come back to haunt you in the future.